 Many people have equity tied up in their current residence, only to get stuck when they want to move locations or find a bigger house.
 Many assume they must first sell their old house to gain the cash needed to start making cash offers on homes, but this is not the case.
 It used to be common that families would first sell their homes and quickly scramble to find a new place to live.
 Some would get lucky and find the home of their dreams at the perfect moment for a seamless transition, but others would be forced to move into a short-term rental or might even choose to bunk with family for a few months until they secure a new place.
 However today, for many reasons, this strategy doesn’t always work.
 A bridge loan was specifically designed to make it easier to move from your current home straight into your next home.

 A bridge loan is a type of loan that is often used in real estate transactions in cases when the buyer lacks the funds for a certain home or property.
 This loan is for people who already have equity tied up in their current home and plan on selling their old property as soon as they can secure a new residency.

 Our transitional bridge loan allows the buyer to access a large sum of additional monies so that they can make competitive offers on homes they are looking to purchase.
 This loan is a temporary financing option that creates a “bridge” and allows the buyer to purchase their next home without having to sell their existing home first.
 This type of loan is short-term because the lenders expect it to be paid back as soon as your old property sells.

-Another thing to mention is that many bridge loans allow buyers to make cash-like offers with few or no contingencies.
+Another thing to mention is that many bridge loans allow buyers to make cash-like offers for homes with few or no contingencies.
 This is an ideal situation because this makes your offer similar to cash in that it is a sure thing to the seller.
+Simply put, it’s how to make a cash offer on a house without cash.
 No more worrying about having to add financing or other contingencies to your offer.

 Let’s Dive Into The Numbers